 Health and Safety Forms

 It's also a good idea to keep health and safety forms for each of your team members.
 Keep these forms on file in case an emergency arises during an investigation or another team activity so you can provide them to medical staff should your team member be unable to share medical information herself.

-What to Do With the Paranormal Investigation Forms
+What to Do With the Paperwork

 You may choose to use some or all of these investigation forms.
 You have the option to maintain most of them electronically if you don't keep file hard copies.
 However, many teams still prefer to have client files or binders with all paperwork in them.
 Offer clients copies of the completed forms, but always keep the originals for your records, particularly release forms.
 Store them in a file cabinet or scan them and store them electronically if you wish.
 How you choose to maintain and organize documentation is up to your team, but for your own safety, keep release forms for 7 to 10 years.